Pandanus tectorius

 Natural Range & Environment

-Today wild populations are found on the windward coasts and lower valleys of the main islands, in groves ranging from a few trees to thousands.
-[1] A population of hala above Kahana Bay, windward Oʻahu, on the way to Puʻu Piei, are much shorter in height than many coastal plants.
-[David Eickhoff, Native Plants Hawaiʻi]
+Today, wild populations are found on the windward coasts and lower valleys of all the main islands except Kahoʻolawe, in groves ranging in size from a few trees to thousands [Meilleur 1997].
+There is a small grove of hala above Kahana Bay, Oʻahu, on the hike to Puʻu Piei, which much shorter in height than other hala I (Eickhoff) have seen elsewhere.

 Description